Skip to content

 Juneteenth is celebrated every summer with a freedom parade and a picnic in North and Northeast Portland on the Saturday closest to June 19.
 This uniquely African American holiday commemorates June 19, 1865, when slaves in Texas received word that slavery was abolished.
 In Portland, observation of the holiday was begun in the shipyards in 1944 by Clara Peoples.

-Events, Spring, Summer
+Events, Festivals, Spring, Summer

 More June Events